-An internationally recognized Dante scholar, Dr. Reynolds has made significant contributions in this field of studies.
+An internationally recognized Dante scholar, Dr. Reynolds made significant contributions in this field of studies.
 She completed Dorothy L. Sayers's translation of Paradiso, the third volume of Dante's Divine Comedy, after Sayers's death in 1957.
-Dr. Reynolds has also translated Dante's La Vita Nuova, as well as Ariosto's Orlando Furioso, for Penguin Classics.
-Most recently, she has published a provocative biography, Dante: The Poet, the Political Thinker, the Man.
+Dr. Reynolds also translated Dante's La Vita Nuova, as well as Ariosto's Orlando Furioso, for Penguin Classics.
+She also published a provocative biography, Dante: The Poet, the Political Thinker, the Man.